skolmer/i18n-tag-schema/README.md

 ```
 Usage: i18n-tag-schema <path> [options]

   Options:

     -h, --help                 output usage information
     -V, --version              output the version number
+    -p, --preprocessor <name>  the name of a preprocessor node module. for typescript use './preprocessors/typescript'
-    -s, --schema <path>   set schema path. defaults to ./translation.schema.json
+    -s, --schema <path>        set path of the schema to create or validate against.
+                               If --schema is not set, JSON will be printed to the output.
     -f, --filter <regex>       a regular expression to filter source files. defaults to \.jsx?$
     -v, --validate             use to validate translation file(s). path has to be a JSON file or directory. requires --schema <path>
     -e, --export <path>        export all translation keys FROM a JavaScript file or directory.
     -t, --target <path>        export all translation keys TO a JSON file. requires --export <path>.
                                If --target is not set, JSON will be printed to the output.
 ```

 ### Reference schema in translation.json file